-A fully supported Scottish adventure providing challenge, fun and learning as you graduate from novice to master expeditioner.
+A fully supported canoeing adventure providing challenge, fun and learning as you paddle your way across Scotland.

 This breath-taking, classic paddling trip enables a group of up to 12 people to set out together on expedition in one of our unique Voyageur canoes.
 We set off from Banavie, navigating Neptune's staircase before paddling West to East up the Caledonian Canal (traversing the entire width of Scotland) and finish 4 days later at Inverness.

 Teamwork is a key requirement for this expedition, as not only will you be working together to paddle the canoe through the vast expanses of some of Scotland’s finest lochs but you will also need to: successfully operate the canal lock systems, set up camp, cook meals and live together, all for the best part of a week.

 A trained support team is always present but will keep to a distance to allow participants to lead and navigate the expedition.
 This expedition lasts a total of 6 ½ days which includes a ½ day introduction, preparation and training on Lake Windermere, 4 days paddling on the water and 2 days travelling to and from Scotland.
 It also qualifies as a Duke of Edinburgh Gold Award Residential.

 For prices and detailed itinerary please call us on 015394 39760.

 Map of the Expedition:

 Day 1: Arrive at Brathay Hall.
 Meet the team; Introductions; Kit Issue and Voyageur training Sessions.
 Cook your first meal together & camp in grounds at the Brathay Estate.